-As an 'extended school', we provide children with a before school breakfast club and a variety of evening activity clubs, which children can attend for a small fee.
+As an 'extended school', we provide children with a variety of evening activity clubs, which children attend for free.
 These include football skills training, dance and computing.
+Once again, an extended day does not suit all children but we do try to accommodate everyone's wishes when matching clubs to preferences.